Page last updated: 4:55pm Jan. 13

-On October 2, the Province paused social circles and advised residents to limit close contacts to those in your household only.
+On October 2 and until futher notice, the Province has paused social circles and advised residents to limit close contacts to those in your household only.
 Please keep a distance of 2 metres from everyone else.
-Related link:

 Municipal Law Enforcement Officers are available to respond between 8am and 11pm.
 They can be reached by phone (705) 739-4241 or email

 firstname.lastname@example.org.
 Phone call volumes may require you to leave a message.
 Please note that calls or emails received after 8pm may be actioned the next day depending on available resources.

 Residents may also contact the Simcoe Muskoka District Health Unit to report a concern about a local business by calling the SMDHU Health Connection line at 705-721-7520 (1-877-721-7520) or filling out the

 secure online form.